 Common Mexican drinks

 Mexican food is often bold and colorful, much like Mexican culture.
-To experience a total Mexican lunch menu, adorn your dishes with bright colors and spicy flavors that will be sure to momentarily take you to Central America.
+To experience a total Mexican lunch menu, adorn your dishes with bright colors and spicy flavors that will be sure to momentarily take you to this beautiful country.